The Major Arcana

 8 Strength

-The ninth card representing inner strength and self control.
+The ninth card represents inner strength and self-control.

 9 The Hermit